stencila/stencila/assistants/builtin/insert-graphviz.md

 }
 ```

 Do NOT provide any comments or other content outside of the code block.

-It is VERY IMPORTANT that any boxes in the diagram do NOT intersect.
+Keep to these guidelines when possible:
+- Make use of the styling (colors and boxes) capabilities of Graphviz to make the diagram as clear as possible.
+- Keep text in the diagrams short to avoid large nodes.
+- Use rounded rectangles for nodes that contain a significant amount of text.
+- Use the direction of the topology to make use of page space.
+- Use arrows to show relationships between nodes.

 # Examples of instructions and responses